 6.1 Information that we collect may be stored and processed in and transferred between any of the countries in which we operate in order to enable us to use the information in accordance with this policy.

-6.2 Information that we collect may be transferred to the following countries which do not have data protection laws equivalent to those in force in the European Economic Area, mainly the United States of America (origin or manufacturer and supplier of Fiberon).
+6.2 Information that we collect may be transferred to the following countries which do not have data protection laws equivalent to those in force in the European Economic Area, mainly the United States of America.

 6.3 You expressly agree to the transfers of personal information described in this Section 6